improving MARRIAGE & family life,

 Are fees of pastoral counselors comparable to those charged by other health care professionals?

 In general, the fees of pastoral counselors are lower than those of other health care professionals.
 This is due to the orientation of pastoral counseling centers and the willingness of pastoral counselors to assist the general public at achieving their spiritual and mental health goals.
 It is the prevailing ethic of pastoral counselors that every effort is made to treat everyone, regardless of ability to pay.
 We provide a sliding scale fee system to ensure that clients be able to obtain counseling.
 We also offer reduced fee services on a limited basis.
 We accept cash, checks, and major credit cards for payment.
-There is a cancellation fee of $95 for each visit that is not canceled 24 hours in advance.
+There is a cancellation fee for each visit that is not canceled 24 hours in advance.

 Are pastoral counselors viewed as providers and covered by health plans?